ianrastall/text-utils/books/ada/book-ada-04.md

 identifiers, reserved words, delimiters, and numeric literals.
 Proper understanding of lexical elements is essential for writing correct Ada code.

+Ada treats horizontal tabs as single whitespace characters (ARM 2.1), making them legal for code alignment but equivalent to spaces in parsing.
+When aligning comments or code blocks, consider that different editors may display tabs with different widths, potentially breaking visual alignment.

 ### 4.2.1 Identifiers and Reserved Words

 Identifiers are names given to program entities like variables, types, and